 Shoes or Sneakers to Bring it all Together

 Your hiking boots aren’t going to cut it.
 You need to pack another pair.

 Pick a pair of shoes or sneakers that go well with your jeans, shorts, shirts, and your accessories.
 One pair of shoes or sneakers should pass for casual or dress and you should be able to wear them almost daily.

 Sometimes the easiest answer is just black or brown, but I find that blue or red sneakers always seem to work with what I wear.
-I’ve worn solid red New Balance’s and blue and white Nike’s, but you could also just settle with a pair of Chucks (you know, those black canvas shoes from Converse).
+I’ve worn solid red New Balance’s and blue and white Nike’s, but you could also just settle for a pair of Chucks (you know, those black canvas shoes from Converse).
 Even those pass as hipster-dress, these days!

 If you put some thought into the outfit as a whole, you’ll realize that there’s a lot you can do if only you plan it out.

 I can wear my white and blue Nike’s with faded jeans, a bright orange shirt and a waistcoat on a night out, and nobody even bats an eye.
-The next morning, I can wear the same shirt and shoes, but lose the waistcoat and only change into shorts.
-It’s an entirely new outfit without changing much about what I’m wearing.
+The next morning, I can wear the same shirt and shoes, but lose the waistcoat and change into shorts.
+It’s an entirely new outfit without changing much of what I’m wearing.
 And everything matches!

 But, just remember, your shoes are the most important part of your outfit, so don’t overlook them.
 Pick something versatile and stylish, and keep them clean!
 Wipe them down at your hostel every night if you can, because you want to look like a respectable member of society…not the bum that you actually are!